 Three Pillars of Procurement Activities

 Based on the MVVSS, which is our fundamental management policy, we have reorganized our procurement activities into three main pillars.
-While adapting to changes in the market, we will achieve results by co-creating with our partners to promote activities in line with this procurement policy.
+While adapting to changes in the market, we will achieve results by co-creating with our procurement partners to promote activities in line with this procurement policy.

 Outline of Procurement Policy